CDL-HongwooLee/HiCORE/README.md

 ##### .bed file

 Each layer of output bed files are composed of chromosome names, start position, end position and bin-numbers.
-Several fragments are merged to single bin.
+Several fragments are merged to a single bin.
 Bed files are generated in the 'out_dir/tmp' directory

 ```
 Chr1    0       1319    1